Reversible time travel with freedom of choice: Introduction

-It is then meaningful to set initial conditions in the pre-CTCs era and look for corresponding solutions to the equations of motion.
-A prime case study is that of a billiard ball thrown in the direction of a wormhole.
-The trajectory is such that, if undisturbed, the ball will come out the second mouth of the wormhole in the past and kick its younger self off course, so it cannot reach the wormhole and kick itself.
-Classical physics is clearly at variance with such `inconsistent' dynamics, so it seems that certain initial conditions are simply impossible.
+The first systematic studies of the subject concentrated on space-time geometries where CTCs appear only in the {\em future\/} of some space-like surface~\cite{Friedman:1990ja, Echeverria:1991ko, Lossev1992} (Fig.~\ref{fig:ctcfuture}).
+This makes it possible to set initial conditions on that surface, \ie, in the pre-CTCs era, and to look for the corresponding solutions to the equations of motion.
+A prime case study is that of a billiard ball thrown in the direction of a wormhole: The initial position and velocity is chosen such that, if undisturbed, the ball comes out of the second mouth of the wormhole in the past and kicks its younger self off course, so the ball cannot reach the wormhole and kick itself.
+Since classical physics is clearly at odds with such `inconsistent' dynamics, the corresponding initial conditions would have to be `forbidden.'
+This, however, is itself at odds with the local nature of ordinary physical laws: What local mechanism prevents an experimenter from throwing the ball along the `impossible' trajectory?